Cacti are sometimes overlooked due to their compact and less demanding nature. Admittedly I was one of those overlookers!!

 Native to the mountains of Brazil, this epiphytic cacti can be found climbing trees or rocks.
 As houseplants, they are most well-known as Holiday cactus because of their bloom cycles in Fall and Winter.

-These gorgeous plants come in a wide variety of bloom colors and, like many other cacti, prefer less care.
+These gorgeous plants come in a wide variety of bloom colors and like to be watered more regularly due to their less succulent nature.
 They thrive at lower temperatures and lower light levels.

 Orchid Cactus (Epiphyllum spp.)